POG Talk: Part 2

 On of my heroes among these early scientists was Volney Spalding.
 This is the map he made of every saguaro on Tumamoc and A-mountain, over 10,000 of them.
 The task is almost mythological, but shows the energy and enthusiasm of these researchers in wanting to understand the landscape, and the relations of plants to their environment.

 Because of the work of these scientists, Tumamoc has become one of the most scrutinized places in the world.
 That is, by scientists.
-They have done a lot, yet they have still left many other layers of the place to be investigated by humanities explorers.
+They have done a lot, yet they have still left? many other layers of the place to be investigated by humanities explorers.

 I went along with scientists this year while they surveyed the permanent plots on Tumamoc that Spalding set up to monitor long-term vegetation change, a novel idea in 1906.
 These plots are still mapped every 10 years or so and are the oldest continuously monitored study plots in the world.
 I became very interested in this work and started a photo essay on this project.